saosorio-cpu/rigi-policy-did-analysis/README.md

 ## Regression results

-* The estimated treatment effect is positive for firms in the treatment group, following the RIGI policy
+* We get a positive estimated treatment effect, which means that treated firms experienced higher returns following RIGI
-* Statistical significance depends on the choice of standard error specification
+* Caveat: Statistical significance depends on the choice of standard error specification, results should be taken cautiously
 * A placebo test yields no significant effect, supporting the timing-based interpretation
-* Results are sensitive to modeling assumptions and should be interpreted cautiously

-## Interpretation

-The positive interaction coefficient suggests that treated firms experienced higher returns after the policy relative to controls.
-However, inference is not fully robust: the result is statistically significant under clustered standard errors but not under non-robust errors.
-Given the panel structure, clustering is appropriate, but the small number of firms limits the reliability of clustered inference.
+## Parallel Trends and Visualization

+* Examines validity of the DiD model by visualizing returns for treatment and control firms prior to the RIGI date
+* Small spike can be associated with the election of Javier Milei in Argentina
+* Otherwise, the two test groups follow nearly identical trends prior to RIGI
+* Finally, we visualize cumulative returns following RIGI, which provides an illustration of the estimated treatment effect over time

 ## Limitations